dluciv/cccp/README.md

 * Copying from and pasting to remote hosts: `clipboard_control write-primary write-clipboard no-append read-primary read-clipboard`.
 * The safer options (instead of above last two) `... read-primary-ask read-clipboard-ask` introduced in kitty [0.24.0](https://github.com/kovidgoyal/kitty/releases/tag/v0.24.0) to [ask user about paste](https://github.com/kovidgoyal/kitty/issues/4022).

-To activate OSC 52, tune CCCP, as described above, setting `BACKEND=osc52`.
+To activate OSC 52, tune CCCP, as described above, setting `BACKEND=osc52c` (recommended) or `BACKEND=osc52`.
 Because of above security issue, this backend is not autodetected.

 * `osc52` will try to copy and paste as usual.
 * `osc52c` will only copy and set non-zero exit status when trying to paste.
 Use your terminal pasting feature manually.
   This option is safe but, only half-functional, thus also not autodetected.
-Nevertheless this is my personal option for headless servers =).
+Nevertheless this is my personal favorite option for headless servers =).

 ## Name